 Healthcare

-- High-Value Roles: Clinical informaticists, healthcare administrators, research directors
+- High-value roles: Clinical informaticists, healthcare administrators, research directors

 - Impact: 33% better patient outcomes when care teams include members with cross-functional skills